-Blockchain-based Memorial Platform will Enable Users to Preserve Memories of Loved Ones
+Enabling Users To Preserve Memories of Loved Ones

 Dubai, Oct 26: Stonses, a Dubai-based startup, has launched a blockchain-powered platform, one that will enable users to preserve memories of their loved ones in a digital format.
 Stonses’ platform, which enables its users to create unique digital identities of real-world objects, is based on Verofax’s blockchain-powered asset management and NFT platform.

 Stonses aims to bring a permanence to those memories, through digital replicas of real-world objects linked to NFTs created by family friends and colleagues.

 To make this happen, Stonses’ memorial platform leverages NFT technology with QR codes as Physical interactions, which the user can attach to any object that reminds them of their loved ones.